Get peace of mind for your Balinese getaway.

 Find out more about travel insurance for Bali

-With travel insurance, you can rest easy knowing it provides protection against a broad range of risks faced by every traveler who visits Bali, including:
+With travel insurance, you can rest easy knowing you’re protected against a broad range of risks faced by every traveler who visits Bali, including:

 - Overseas medical expenses.
-Medicare doesn’t cover you overseas, so if you fall and break your arm on a slippery Kuta street or if you’re hospitalized with a severe case of “Bali belly”, you could face expensive medical bills.
+If you fall and break your arm on a slippery Kuta street or if you’re hospitalized with a severe case of “Bali belly,” you could face expensive medical bills.
 Luckily, travel insurance can cover your emergency overseas medical costs.

 - Medical evacuation and repatriation.
 If you suffer a serious illness or injury in Bali and the best course of action is for you to be medically repatriated back home, the cost can be astronomical.
 But the good news is that it’s covered by travel insurance.

 - Cancellation costs.
-No matter where in the world you travel, sometimes unforeseeable events can cause you to cancel your trip.
 From natural disasters to the unexpected death of a relative, travel insurance covers your cancellation fees and lost deposits if you’re unable to travel due to circumstances beyond your control.

 - Lost or stolen luggage.
 If your luggage or personal items are stolen or damaged during your trip, travel insurance covers the cost of their repair or replacement.

 - Luggage delay.
 When an airline temporarily loses your luggage, travel insurance can give you the funds you need to buy emergency items like clothing and toiletries.